modypy/modypy/docs/guide/01_integrator.rst

 some indication as to the reason for the failure.

 We check it and in case of failure print the reason.
-Otherwise, we want to plot the input and the integrator state:
+Otherwise, we want to plot the input and the integrator state.

 .. code-block:: python